theinsaneguy22/Student-Marks-Analyzer-Using-Python-NumPy/README.md

 4. Subject-wise Performance Analysis
 - Calculated highest marks in each subject
-- Identified student name(s) who scored the highest
+- Identified student names who scored the highest
 - Handled cases where multiple students have the same highest marks

 5. Statistical Operations Used